-Light & delicious Golden Angel Food Cake topped with lemony whipped cream, toasted coconut, and candied lemon slices.
+Lemon-Coconut Golden Angel Food Cake is a light and airy dessert topped with lemony whipped cream, toasted coconut, and candied lemon slices.
 This cake is lightened up with Truvia® and perfect for Easter or any spring celebration!

 I had a shocking realization the other day, when I was looking through my dessert recipes in search of something that would be appropriate to make for Easter.
 I found a few cutesy little treats, like Lemon Birds’ Nests and Malted Milk Fudge….but nothing that would qualify as an “actual” Easter dessert.